The Church of Our Lady Before Tyn

-Walking across the Old Town Square, there is one stunning church you can’t overlook – the old, gothic style Church of Our Lady before Týn.
-The story of this church started in the middle of 14th century and the construction lasted until the beginning of the 16th century – year 1510 to be precise.
-The architects who worked on the church were very well known in Prague.
-Matthias of Arras and Petr Parléř both worked on St. Vitus Cathedral and influenced many other buildings across the city center, including this church.
+Walking across the Old Town Square, there is one stunning church you can’t overlook – the old, Gothic style Church of Our Lady before Týn.
+The story of this church starts in the middle of 14th century and the construction lasted until the beginning of the 16th century, year 1510 to be precise.
+The architects working on the church were very famous in Prague.
+Matthias of Arras and Petr Parléř both worked on St. Vitus Cathedral and influenced many other buildings across the city center.

-The Tyn church was opened for the first time in year 1380, but was not finished yet.
+The Tyn church was opened for the first time in year 1380, but was not yet complete.
 At the beginning of the Hussite wars, the church already had 3 naves, but the main nave probably didn’t have a roof at that time.
-After 1419, Tyn Church became a center for reformed preachers, following the teachings of Jan Hus and stayed reformist until the year 1621, when all Protestants were forced out of our country.
-In the meantime, the Tyn Church was completed around the year 1510.
+After 1419, Tyn Church became a center for reformed preachers, following the teachings of Jan Hus and stayed reformist until the year 1621.
+At this point all the Protestants were forced out of the country.
+In the meantime, the Tyn Church saw it’s completion around the year 1510.

-All baroque decor and altars were added in the next few decades (after year 1621).
+The addition of all the Baroque decor and altars was in the next few decades after year 1621.

-Nowadays The Church of our Lady before Tyn is a frequent stop for many tourists who wander around the Old Town Square, because who wouldn’t stop inside a church, where history can practically breathe on you?
+Nowadays The Church of our Lady before Tyn is a frequent stop for many tourists who wander around the Old Town Square.Let’s face it, who wouldn’t stop inside a church, where history can practically breathe on you?

-A few interesting legends are attached to this church as well, so ask your guide who can surely tell you more.
+There are a few interesting legends about this church.
+So ask your guide who can surely tell you more.

 Info on the Church of our Lady before Tyn:

-More info on Tyn Church (official website is in Czech only)
+More information on the Tyn Church: HERE (official website is in Czech only)